 No. Applicants with bachelor degrees can apply for the Ph.D. program.

 Kansas State University does not accept paper applications for admission.
 You should submit your online application and pay the application fee at the same time.
 Make sure you keep a copy of the confirmations of your online application and payment.
 The online application allow you to submit all required documentation via the application form.

 When you fill out the application, make sure your phone number, email address, and mailing address are correct and are valid until the first few weeks here on campus.
 This means that they should be valid until the end of August if you apply for fall admission and until the end of January if you apply for spring admission.

 Graduate applicants need to upload a scanned copy (PDF preferred) of the official academic transcripts (college and beyond), three letters of recommendation, a statement of objectives, a TOEFL/IELTS report (international application only), and a completed copy of the affidavit of financial support form (international application only) and corresponding supporting documents.
 In addition, while not required, the general Graduate Record Examination is very helpful in evaluating an application and submission of this exam’s results is encouraged.
 You need to ask the IELTS/TOEFL/GRE test agency to send us your official report directly.
 Without the official report it is not possible for the Graduate School to process your application.
 It is usually helpful to include a photocopy of your IELTS/TOEFL/GRE report with your supporting documents.
-You should send any supporting documents (that are not uploaded) directly to our department:
+Should you need to send any required supporting documents, send them directly to our department:

 The Graduate Committee